IMI Certified Mediation Advocate or Mediation Advisor

-The assessment to become and IMI Certified Mediation Advocate of Mediation Advisor (MA):
+The assessment to become an IMI Certified Mediation Advocate or Mediation Advisor (MA):

 A. The MA Applicant submits:

 A case study prepared by the MA applicant, describing an actual mediation case in which this applicant was involved in, or prepare a case study based on several mediations combined.
 The case study should consist of a minimum of 2 pages excluding attachments: at least 1 page with general information and 1 page of confidential information for the party that the MA applicant represented.
-The case study should clearly describe: the parties involved, the setting, the issues, the interests and positions of each party, the parties’ constituency, as well as any other relevant information.
+The case study should clearly describe: the parties involved, the setting, the issues, the interests, concerns, needs and motivations as well as the positions of each party, the parties’ constituency.
+The case study covers also dilemmas as well as strategic choices and any other relevant information.

 A self-evaluation of their mediation advocacy skills based on at least 5 actual cases or 50 hours of mediation advocacy.
 The self-assessment should be a summary of the experience and learning points of those mediations, including what went well, what the mediation advocate could have done differently and why, as well as a list of the applicants general strong points and areas of development.
 This can be done in the form of a Strengths, Areas for improvement, Opportunities and Threats analysis.

 A logbook.
 The logbook should state annonunously the months and year, number and duration of mediation sessions, duration of the mediation (the start is calculated from the date of first contact with the parties, the end is the date of concluding the mediation or signing the settlement agreement), subject matter, type of parties, and others involved in the mediation, what kind of counsel/mediation advocate/advisor was representing the other party, the kind of mediator(s) involved, the number of participants and whether or not settlement (in part) was reached.

 The case study and other materials will be: